mistweaverco/zana-client/README.md

 ## Requirements

-Zana is a TUI, therefore you need to have a terminal emulator available.
+Zana is a CLI, therefore you need to have a terminal emulator available.

 Besides that, we shell out a lot to install packages.

 E.g. if you want to install `npm` packages, you need to have `npm` installed.

-For the packages to work in Neovim, you need to [zana.nvim] installed, or source the environment setup in your shell.
+For the packages to work in Neovim, you either need to [zana.nvim] installed, or source the environment setup in your shell.